Lee26Ed/Lee26Ed/README.md

 ### Hi there 👋

+I'm currently a student at the Univeristy of Belize.
+I am currently working on becoming a backend web developer.

+Unpopular Opinion: I like debugging my code :)

 <!--
 **Lee26Ed/Lee26Ed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.